nicholasaleks/Damn-Vulnerable-Drone/Readme.md

 Damn Vulnerable Drone (DVD) was built to provide offensive security professionals with safe virtualized environment to practice a wide range of drone hacking techniques.

-The Damn Vulnerable Drone was designed to replicate a small UAV (Unmanned Ariel Vehicle) that has a low endurance and small Line-of-Sight (LOS) operating radius based on a WiFi data-link.
+The Damn Vulnerable Drone was designed to replicate a small UAV (Unmanned Aerial Vehicle) that has a low endurance and small Line-of-Sight (LOS) operating radius based on a WiFi data-link.
 The Drone uses [MAVLink](https://mavlink.io/en/) (a lightweight messaging protocol) to communicated with a simulated Ground Control Station (GCS) using [QGroundControl](http://qgroundcontrol.com/).
 The Drone also uses [ArduPilot](https://ardupilot.org/) (an open source autopilot system) to manage autonomous flight controls and Software-in-the-Loop (SITL) to emulate real-world drone behaviours by running actual flight code and telemtry, typically found in drone hardware, within [Gazebo](https://gazebosim.org/home) (a visual world physics simulator).

 While the Damn Vulnerable Drone setup doesn't mirror every drone architecture or configuration, the integrated tactics, techniques and scenarios are broadly applicable across various drone systems, models and communication protocols.